ScriptSmith/instamancer/FAQ.md

 ## How many posts can I scrape from a given endpoint?
 The most I've seen is more than 5 million.

+## How do I scrape the first posts on the page?

+In the default configuration, Instamancer will skip the posts that are pre-loaded on the page.
+This is because it only retrieves posts generated from API requests, which aren't made for these posts.

+If you would like to retrieve these posts, then you should use full mode: `--full` or `-f`.

+This behavior may change in the future.

 ## How do I use the `--upload` flag and depot?
 1. Set up [depot](https://github.com/ScriptSmith/depot)
     1. Set up basic access authentication if you're using a public server